ChanceYoung/ChanceYoung.github.io/_projects/In Progress/packagingsolutionv1.md

 ## The Problem

 The Final Assembly and Packaging team was receiving new firearms into our inventory while entering in Serial Numbers manually.
-We
+We were asked to solve this problem in order to prevent future errors in Serial Number entry for ATF compliance.
 Describe the issue you were solving in clear terms.
 Who was affected, and what were the stakes?

 ## Constraints & Requirements